TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/CommonProperties/Index.rst

          boolean

    Description
-         If set, the image names of menuitems is not randomly assigned.
+         If set, the image names of menu items is not randomly assigned.
 Useful switch if you're manipulating these images with some external JavaScript.